Recruitment ROI in Europe (2026): Cost of Vacancy, Quality of Hire & Hiring Efficiency

 The Cost of Vacancy (COV) is the daily revenue or productivity lost while a critical position remains unfilled.
 COV transforms Time to Fill (TTF) from an HR target into an urgent financial risk factor.

-The financial exposure accelerates dramatically based on the role’s seniority and strategic importance.
+The cost increases quickly based on the role’s seniority and strategic importance.
 The financial impact of a vacant senior leadership role, which often directs strategy and drives significant revenue, is far greater than a lower-level position.

 A high COV demands aggressive, strategic spending to achieve a faster Time to Fill, such as engaging boutique executive search firms.
 Conversely, organizations that tolerate high COV are actively incurring exponential financial loss and damaging project timelines.